NBISweden/workshop-reproducible-research/docs/setup.md

 bash Miniconda3-4.7.12.1-Linux-x86_64.sh
 rm Miniconda3-4.7.12.1-Linux-x86_64.sh
 ```

-!!! attention "Windows users"
-    If you are doing the tutorials by running a Docker container on your
-    Windows machine, Conda will already be installed for you.
-You can then jump
-    ahead to the last point about setting up the default channels (`conda
-    config`) and then go ahead with the practical exercise.

-    If you are using the Linux Bash Shell, follow the installation instructions
-    for Linux users.

 !!! attention
     If you already have installed Conda but want to update, you should be able